 Inflation Rate in Austria averaged 3.17 percent from 1958 until 2021, reaching an all time high of 10.20 percent in September of 1974 and a record low of -3 percent in March of 1959.
 This page provides - Austria Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Austria Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Austria is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Austria to stand at 2.10 in 12 months time.
-In the long-term, the Austria Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in Austria is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Austria Inflation Rate is projected to trend around 1.70 percent in 2022, according to our econometric models.